Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ```
 If no embed named "myEmbed" is already there, the updateEmbed() call will generate it for you.
 Otherwise, it will be
 replaced with this one.
+---
+## How to enhance DCSServerBot?

-### How to overwrite DCSServerBot's default permissions?
+### How to overwrite DCSServerBot's default commands?
 You can change any command either in discord or the in-game chat.
 You can select a different name, different roles, etc.,
 or even disable the command at all.
 For Discord, you need to keep the command structure in mind, meaning, if you have a group command (like /server startup)